Imaging foundation model for universal enhancement of non-ideal measurement CT: Results

 To evaluate TAMP's ability to enhance the clinical acceptability of NICT images, we conducted a radiologist validation study.
 Specifically, we invite three radiologists (one with over 10 years of experience and two with more than 5 years each) to blindly rank these images according to subjective quality and score them based on clinical acceptability.
 We then statistically analyzed the scoring data to evaluate the performance of each model.

 \textbf{\textit{Experimental Setting:}} The experimental process of radiologist validation includes blind selection of evaluation data, blind expert evaluation, and feedback statistics with metrics calculation.
 One proficient (1P) and two competent radiologists (2C and 3C) from the Department of Radiology in the affiliated hospital of the medical school of Ningbo University were invited to score these images blindly.
-As shown in Fig.\hyperref[fig5_exp4]{5a}, four images were randomly selected from NICT, ICT, FBPConvNet enhanced, RED-CNN enhanced, TAMP enhanced, and TAMP-S enhanced NICT, to construct a validation group.
-Ninety groups are shuffled and randomly selected for evaluation.
+As shown in Fig.\hyperref[fig5_exp4]{5a}, four images were randomly selected from the NICT, ICT, FBPConvNet enhanced, RED-CNN enhanced, TAMP enhanced, and TAMP-S enhanced NICT to construct a validation group.
+Ninety groups were randomly selected for radiologists scoring.
+The score includes a ranking based on subjective quality (where the rank is derived by subtracting the score from 5, with higher values indicating better quality) and an assessment of clinical acceptability.
 To calculate the final score, the scoring data from the three radiologists are weighted according to their years of experience (weights of 0.5 for 1P, and 0.25 for 2C and 3C) and analyzed using three designed metrics: probability of better than NICT (PBN), subjective quality ranking (SQR), and probability of clinical acceptability (PCA).
 The PBN represents the enhancement degree for the enhanced NICT images via the methods.
 The SQR reflects the subjective ranking of the enhanced images' quality among the methods.
 The PCA represents the clinical acceptability of the various CT images.
-The detailed calculation process for these metrics is described in the \textit{supplementary materials}.
+These metrics are defined as: $PBN(x) = \frac{1}{|S_{NICT_{x},NICT}|} \sum_{s \in S_{NICT_{x},NICT}} [R_{NICT_{x}}^{s} > R_{NICT}^s]$, $SQR(x) = \frac{1}{|S_{NICT_{x}}|} \sum_{s \in S} R_{NICT_{x}}^{s}$, and $PCA(x) = \frac{1}{|S_{NICT_{x}}|} \sum_{s \in S} [A_{NICT_{x}}^{s}]$, where $x$ denotes a model, $NICT_{x}$ represents the enhanced NICT image by model $x$, $S_{NICT_{x},NICT}$ denotes the set of groups where both $NICT_{x}$ and NICT are selected for scoring, $R_{NICT_{x}}^{s}$ and $R_{NICT}^s$ represent the subjective quality ratings, $A_{NICT_{x}}^{s}$ represents the clinical acceptability given by radiologists, and $[\cdot]$ denotes the Iverson bracket.
+More details of the radiologist validation process are described in the \textit{Supplementary Materials}.

 \textbf{\textit{Observations:}} Our results presented in Fig.\hyperref[fig5_exp4]{5} demonstrate that NICT images enhanced by TAMP have higher subjective quality and are more likely to be clinically accepted, based on three observations: